WBSCodingSchool/Intro-to-JS/.github/steps/2-conditional-statements.md

 ### :keyboard: Activity: create your control flow

-1. From your current `my-functions` branch pull the changes from the origin `git pull origin my-functions`.
+1. From your current `my-functions` branch, pull the changes from the origin `git pull origin my-functions`.
 We need to do this to synchronise with the current step! :warning:
+2. Checkout to a new branch called `my-conditionals`.
-2. Locate the `myConditionals.js` file.
+3. Locate the `myConditionals.js` file.
 This is our working area.
-3. Checkout to a new branch called `my-conditionals`.
-4. Locate the `myConditionals.js` file.
-This is our working area.
-5. Create the body of the functions listed in the file without changing the name of the functions.
+4. Create the body of the functions listed in the file without changing the name of the functions.
-6. Once you are ready, commit and `push` your changes to your remote branch `git push origin my-conditionals`
+5. Once you are ready, commit and `push` your changes to your remote branch `git push origin my-conditionals`
-7. We will run some tests so, do not remove the `export` keyword before the functions!
+6. We will run some tests so, do not remove the `export` keyword before the functions!
 You will learn about this very very soon!

 ## What happens next?